sivaramakrishnan-rajaraman/multiloss_ensemble_models/README.md

 # Multiloss_ensemble_learning_imbalanced_classification
 The code proposes various novel loss functions to train the DL models and construct their ensembles to improve performance in a class-imbalanced multiclass classification task using chest radiographs

+#### Kindly cite our study if you find these codes and results useful for your research:

+### Rajaraman, S.; Folio, L.R.; Dimperio, J.; Alderson, P.O.; Antani, S.K.
+Improved Semantic Segmentation of Tuberculosis—Consistent Findings in Chest X-rays Using Augmented Training of Modality-Specific U-Net Models with Weak Localizations.
+Diagnostics 2021, 11, 616. https://doi.org/10.3390/diagnostics11040616

 ## Requirements:
 Tenforflow == 2.4.0